EmmaRaine/PracticalPortfolio/README.md

 # GEOG5990: Assignment 1- Agent-based Modelling

-### This repository contains the work developed during the practical sessions associated with the 'programming for geographical information analysis' module.
+#### This repository contains the work developed during the practical sessions associated with the 'programming for geographical information analysis' module.
 This work has been produced in a python console, using the Spyder application.
+This README file will provide a brief overview of what files are included in this repository, what these files are and do, how the model can be run, issues encountered in the model, tests completed to ensure model functionality and finally opportunities for future development.

 Overall, this work aims to present an animation of the movement of sheep around an environment, modelling their eating behvaiour and how the sheep share their food stores.
 Through excellent documentation, useful comments and a simple structure, this model should: